mcroydon/hashmoji/README.rst

 Hashmoji is a simple Python 3 program and library for visualizing content hashes as emoji.

+Hashmoji has been tested with Python 3.2, 3.3, and pypy3.

 .. image:: https://secure.travis-ci.org/mcroydon/hashmoji.png
    :target: https://secure.travis-ci.org/mcroydon/hashmoji